nextcloud/documentation/admin_manual/installation/installation_source.rst

     }

-.. note:: You can use Owncloud without SSL/TLS support, but we strongly encourage you not to do that:
+.. note:: You can use ownCloud without SSL/TLS support, but we strongly encourage you not to do that:

 -  Remove the server block containing the redirect
 -  Change **listen 443 ssl** to **listen 80;**